ericabxy/starship-design-system/docs/Readme.md

 Introduction
 ------------

 _Full Thrust_ is a sci-fi wargaming rule system with simple procedures for designing balanced starships and conducting various space combat and operation scenarios.

-### Design

-The ship design system centers around the concept of a [generic MASS unit](SizeWeightAndMass) allowing you to know exactly how much technology you can fit on a certain size and class of ship.
-Even before playing, you can review the [ship design rules](ShipDesign) to get a feel for what kinds of starships you can field during gameplay.
+Players design their starships and compose fleets, then test their capabilities in gameplay scenarios.
+Review the [ship design rules](DesignProcess) to get a feel for what kinds of starships you can field.

 ### Gameplay